Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

 Placing promotions on a schedule is related to pricing.
 There are obviously complex interactions between price and demand.
 Sports is a little unique in that the product has multiple qualitative considerations such as win-loss record, playoff chances, seasonality, promotional items.

-Evaluation the returun on marketing spend is difficult.
+Evaluation the return on marketing spend is difficult.
 Many assets defy valuation.
 In terms of internal assets, pricing them can be challenging, but typically has three considerations.
 Viewership, engagement quality, and brand association.